-Gold told the commission that when Vignola did that, he took it to heart, but this year, he saw that the new trophy is now called the ‘Vignola Trophy’.
+Gold told the commission that when Vignola did that, he took it to heart, but this year, he saw that the new trophy was now called the ‘Vignola Trophy’.

 “And you told me, ‘Roy, the reason why we’re not mentioning your name is this is now a City of Coral Springs event.’
 Your name is an embarrassment after you told me that this is a Coral Springs event, and then you put your name on the cup?”

 Gold reminded Vignola that he wasn’t the first to give money either.
-When the city had no money and couldn’t afford T-shirts, he gave $500.
+When the city had no money and couldn’t afford Tee-shirts, he gave $500.

-Daley wanted Vignola to know that no one discounted that he had put in a lot of work in to the Teen Political Forum and stated that the prior years were excellent and to not take the criticism personally.
+Daley wanted Vignola to know that no one discounted that he had put in a lot of work in to the Teen Political Forum.
+He said that the prior year’s were excellent and to not take the criticism personally.

 “My frustration is that it’s such a tremendous program and I just want to make sure it stays that way.”

-He suggested more control by Joyce Campos who puts together the entire Martin Luther Day weekend, and get her stronger input into the program.
+He suggested more control by Joyce Campos who puts together the entire Martin Luther Day weekend, and getting her stronger input into the program.